KxSystems/docs/docs/ml/toolkit/clustering/algos.md

 clust      The cluster index each data point belongs to exemplers  The indices of the exempler points
 ```
 The predict functionality is contained within the `predict` attribute.
-The function takes the following inputs:
+This function takes the following inputs:

 -   `data` represents the points being analyzed in matrix format, where each column is an individual datapoint